 Stock-Based Compensation.
 We account for stock-based compensation in accordance with ASC 718-10, Compensation-Stock Compensation ("ASC 718").
 As allowed by ASC 718, we have elected to estimate forfeitures in calculating the expense related to stock-based compensation.
 Awards with either a graded or cliff vesting are expensed on a straight-line basis over the life of the award.
+Stock-based compensation expense is included in General and administrative expense.
 See Note 11 for additional information on stock-based compensation.

 401(k) Retirement Plan.
 We have a 401(k) plan for all full-time Meritage employees.
-We match portions of employees' voluntary contributions, and contributed to the plan approximately \$6.0 million, \$5.3 million and \$4.7 million for the years ended 2022, 2021 and 2020, respectively.
+We match portions of employees' voluntary contributions, and contributed to the plan approximately \$6.5 million, \$6.0 million and \$5.3 million for the years ended 2023, 2022 and 2021, respectively.

-Off-Balance Sheet Arrangements - Joint Ventures We may participate in land development joint ventures as a means of accessing larger parcels of land, expanding our market opportunities, managing our risk profile, optimizing deal structure for the impacted parties and leveraging our capital, although our participation in such ventures is currently limited.
+Off-Balance Sheet Arrangements - Joint Ventures.
+We may participate in land development joint ventures as a means of accessing larger parcels of land, expanding our market opportunities, managing our risk profile, optimizing deal structure for the impacted parties and leveraging our capital, although our participation in such ventures is currently limited.
 See Note 5 for additional discussion of our investments in unconsolidated entities.

 Off-Balance Sheet Arrangements - Other.
 In the normal course of business, we may acquire lots from various development entities pursuant to purchase and option agreements.
-The purchase price generally approximates the market price at the date the contract is executed (with possible future escalators) and may have staggered purchase schedules.
+The purchase price generally approximates the market price at the date the contract is executed (with possible future escalators) and the acquisition of the land is typically staggered.
 See Note 3 for additional information on these off-balance sheet arrangements.

 Surety Bonds and Letters of Credit.
 We provide surety bonds and letters of credit in support of our obligations relating to the development of our projects and other corporate purposes, in lieu of cash deposits.
 The amount of these obligations outstanding at any time varies depending on the stage and level of our development activities.
-Bonds are generally not wholly released until all development activities under the bond are complete.
+Surety bonds are generally not wholly released until all development activities under the bond are complete.
 In the event a bond or letter of credit is drawn upon, we would be obligated to reimburse the issuer for any amounts advanced under the bond or letter of credit.
 We believe it is unlikely that any significant amounts of these bonds or letters of credit will be drawn upon.